The government has published new guidance regarding the opening of schools in September 2021.

 You can find a detailed video on the BBC's site at this link.
 The symptoms are:

-As we approach the cold and bugs season, children will start to get colds.
+As we are in the cold and bugs season, children will start to get colds.
 Runny noses are not on the symptoms list, and we are happy for children to attend with a cold if they feel well enough to do so.
 If you are in any doubt, call 111 (NHS) or 119 (coronavirus helpline) for advice.

 Should we be self-isolating, and for how long?